mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart-dashboard.md

 # Dashboard generation

-!!! warning "Alpha Feature"
+!!! warning "Feature in Alpha Version"
-    This feature is currently in **Alpha**.
+    This feature is currently in **Alpha** version.
 It is stable but not officially released yet.
-We welcome feedback via the [GitHub Issues](https://github.com/mckinsey/vizro/issues), and be aware that it may still undergo minor adjustments.
+We welcome feedback via the [GitHub Issues](https://github.com/mckinsey/vizro/issues).
+Note that the feature and its API may still undergo minor adjustments.

 In the previous tutorial, we explained how to use Vizro-AI to generate individual charts from text.
 Vizro-AI also supports text-to-dashboard functionality, enabling you to generate a complete [Vizro](https://vizro.readthedocs.io/en/stable/) dashboard containing multiple charts and pages.